 In Honduras, Canada is represented by the Embassy of Canada (Program Office) in Tegucigalpa.
 In addition to managing the Development Cooperation Program with Honduras, the Program Office also provides full consular services to Canadians.
 The Ambassador and other Embassy services such as Trade and General Relations are located and managed from the Embassy of Canada in Costa Rica.

-Honduras is one of Canada’s countries of focus for international development assistance and is the largest bilateral development program in Central America.
-Over the past decade, a growing number of Honduran workers have come to Canada under the Temporary Foreign Worker Program, with over 300 workers coming to work in Canada in 2012.
+Honduras is one of Canada’s countries of focus for international development assistance and benefits from Canada’s largest bilateral development program in Central America.
+Over the past decade, a growing number of Honduran workers have come to Canada under the Temporary Foreign Worker Program, with over 374 workers coming to work in Canada in 2013.

-In recent years, our deepening ties have been underscored by high-level contacts, including the visit of the Honduran Minister of Industry and Commerce, José Adonis Lavaire, to Ottawa in November, 2013, for the signature of the Canada-Honduras FTA, and parallel labour and environmental cooperation agreements.
+In recent years, our deepening ties have been underscored by high-level contacts, including the visit in October 2014 of then Mireya Agüero, Secretary of State and International Cooperation of Honduras, who celebrated the entry into force of the Canada-Honduras Free Trade Agreement and parallel agreements on labour and environmental cooperation in Ottawa.
+The Honduran Minister of Industry and Commerce, José Adonis Lavaire, visited Ottawa in November, 2013, for the signature of the Canada-Honduras FTA, and parallel agreements.
 The conclusion of negotiations of these agreements had previously been announced during the 2011 visit of Prime Minister Harper to Honduras, for which he was accompanied by Foreign Affairs Minister John Baird, International Trade Minister Ed Fast, and then Minister of State (Americas and Consular Affairs) Diane Ablonczy.
-The latter also made a bilateral visit to Honduras in March 2012.
+The latter also carried out a bilateral visit to Honduras in March 2012.
 Then Minister of State (Americas) Peter Kent also travelled to Honduras during the 2009 political crisis to support negotiations to restore democracy.

 *If you require a plug-in or third-party software to view this file, please visit the alternative formats section of our help page.